NatashaGicheha-1/Impact-of-Population-Growth-on-Environmental-Degradation/README.md

 # A Simulated Study Of How Population Growth Affects Forest Loss in Mau Forest:Kenya
+### Image of Human Settlement in Mau Forest
 <img width="602" height="376" alt="image" src="https://github.com/user-attachments/assets/c9768259-a702-4592-832f-ab4965746b1a" />

 ## Objectives
+* To create a project from my Environment assignment.
-* To create a regression model to show the impact of population growth on forest loss in Mau Forest,Kenya.
+* To determine the impact of population growth on forest loss in Mau Forest,Narok County:Kenya.
+* To create a regression model to show the impact.
-* To find out how differential equations is used in projects
+* To find out how differential equations is used in projects.
-* To create visualisations based on findings
+* To create visualisations based on findings using R.

 ## Background on the Project
 * I really struggled, still do, learning differential equations.